Sup2point0/Assort/~writing/Python Syntax.md

 If you‘ve taken a look at any of my code written in Python, you may have noticed its syntax is perhaps unconventional in many aspects – nothing that actually affects functionality, but plenty of idiosyncrasies that would immediately stick out to any seasoned Pythonista.
 I am well aware of this, and I apologise if this has caused any difficulty or distress (as I have been notified of – on several occasions) to anyone perusing my code.

 I tend to hold very specific personal preferences, especially when it comes to aesthetics.
-This, of course, means I pay meticulous attention to detail, and care (perhaps a little too much) about how my code looks.[^time] I very much agree that *code is read far more than it is written*.[^code]
+This, of course, means I pay meticulous attention to detail, and care (perhaps a little too much) about how my code looks.[^time] It working is just one aspect; cleaning, optimising, and refining continue for much longer.
+Ultimately, I endure in this because I have high standards for myself: I endeavour to write clean, clear and consistent code.[^standard] I genuinely believe my style is more effective at achieving this than ‘standard’ Python code conforming to [PEP 8](https://peps.python.org/pep-0008/).[^pep] Every instance where I deviate from convention was a justified and thought-out decision, and each has been reconsidered several times afterwards.

-[^code]: Quote by Guido Van Rossum.
-I think?
 [^time]: It is not entirely untrue that I often spend more time fussing over syntax and style than actually writing code.
 I find inexplicable joy in this.

-Ultimately, I endure in this because I have high standards for myself: I endeavour to write clean, clear and consistent code,[^standard] and I genuinely believe my style is more effective at achieving this than ‘standard’ Python code conforming to [PEP 8](...).[^pep] Every instance where I deviate from convention was a justified and thought-out decision, and each has been reconsidered several times afterwards.

 [^standard]: As to whether or not I achieve this...
 [^pep]: Please note this is only an opinion.

+I very much agree (from experience) that “code is read far more than it is written”.[^code] My first large-scale Python project, a [multi-purpose Discord bot^](https://github.com/Sup2point0/PENGUIN), contains some of the most (objectively) horrific code I have ever written, with utterly obfuscated names, ridiculous line breaking, and far too many one-liners.[^line] I still look back fondly on the code for sure, since it is just so *me* – but to anyone who might decide to go back and work on it,[^work] uh, you might wanna procure some spare replacement brain cells.[^brain-cells]

+[^code]: Quote by Guido Van Rossum.
+I think?
+[^line]: I thought they looked cool.
+I mean I still do, but also it’s kinda bad for readability.
+They’re wonderfully efficient, but can get pretty unwieldy.
+Use them in moderation, I suppose.
+[^work]: That’s me, buddy.
+[^brain-cells]: I hear they don’t come cheap nowadays.

+At the time, like any programmer who has gone through the journey of development, I thought, *yeah, I’ll perfectly understand how all this works years on*.
+And now?
+Oh yeah no, I actually still pretty much get how it works,[^get] but that isn’t to say that continuing development wouldn’t be a nightmare.
+Cuz it absolutely would be.
+So many names to re-familiarise with.
+Dependencies I forgot existed.
+Navigating the abject mess that is PENGUIN’s 2000+ line `main.py` file.

+[^get]: I think.
+Currently untested.

+Oh, and I can still write convention-conforming Python code, I just much prefer writing it in my style, and so that’s the kind you’ll see throughout most of my projects.
+Some that I intend to be a little more ‘public’ (projects that are a little less ‘casual’, I suppose) will have perhaps less ‘flavourful’ code.[^flavour] Whenever I work collaboratively though, I’m perfectly happy to adjust to whichever style or standard the team is following.
+Even if it kills me a little inside.

+[^flavour]: The only distinction I can think of for this, really, is import aliases – see [§ Names](#Names).

 Of course, I am only human,[^sup][^sip] so I’m not perfect, and neither is the code I write.

 [^sup]: Or so it would seem.
 [^sip]: Nah seriously.

-Oh, and I can still write convention-conforming Python code.
-I just much prefer writing it in my style.
-If I ever work collaboratively though, I’m perfectly happy to adjust to whichever style or standard the team is following.
-Even if it kills me a little instead.

 <br>